harrodjordan/Spectral-Analysis-GUI/README.md

 ## Features
 ### File Upload
 - File must be a .mat file
+- Data must be contained in a structure!!
+(This is not optimal; soon, there will be an option to specify structure or just a matrix as the file organization)
 - You must know the structure of your file
   - What is the name of the variable in the structure that contains the EEG data? (data, eegdata, etc.)
   - How many channels are in the file?
 (1, 5, etc.)